veronabaudracco/front-end-assessment/README.md

 ### How to Play

-- Choose your difficulty level (easy or medium).
 - Click on a card to flip it.
 - Try to find its matching pair.
 - Once all pairs are matched, you win the game! 🎉